 Introducing Internal Condoms

 Internal condoms: one of the best-kept secrets of contraception.
 Made from nitrile and silicone, Internal condoms are one of the only forms of contraception that offers protection against both sexually transmitted infections and pregnancy.
-While most people are already familiar with other methods of contraception, little is often known about the Internal condom.
+While many people are already familiar with other methods of contraception, little is often known about the Internal condom.
 Therefore, we’ve addressed the most pressing questions: What are internal condoms?
 How do we use one?
 And what happens if they break?

 What are female condoms?